datahub-project/datahub/README.md

 Join our [slack workspace](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
 You can also find out more about our past and upcoming [town hall meetings](https://github.com/linkedin/datahub/blob/master/docs/townhalls.md).

 ## Adoption
-Here are the companies officially using DataHub.
+Here are the companies officially adopted DataHub.
 Please feel free to add your company to the list if we miss it.
 * [LinkedIn](http://linkedin.com)
 * [Expedia Group](http://expedia.com)
 * [TypeForm](http://typeform.com)